 The Company has incurred operating losses and negative cash flows from operations since our inception.
-As of March 31, 2017, we had cash and cash equivalents of \$380,272.
+As of June 30, 2017, we had cash and cash equivalents of \$108,859.
 The Company anticipates that it will continue to incur net losses into the foreseeable future as it continues to advance and develop a number of potential drug candidates into preclinical development activities and expands its corporate infrastructure which includes the costs associated with being a public company.
 Without additional funding, management believes that the Company will not have sufficient funds to meet its obligations within one year after the date the consolidated financial statements were issued.
 These conditions give rise to substantial doubt as to the Company's ability to continue as a going concern.
 The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Subsequent to the quarter end, the Company entered into the Series E Preferred Stock Financing (as defined below) that has not yet closed.
-See Note 8-Series E Preferred Stock Financing.
+In May 2017, the Company entered into the Series E Preferred Stock Financing (as defined below) that has not yet closed.
+See Note 8 regarding Series E Preferred Stock Financing to the Unaudited Consolidated Financial Statements.